 Ordinary shareholders of record are entitled to one vote for each share held on all matters to be voted on by shareholders.
 Holders of Class A ordinary shares and holders of Class B ordinary shares will vote together as a single class on all matters submitted to a vote of our shareholders except as required by law.
 Unless specified in our amended and restated memorandum and articles of association, or as required by applicable provisions of the Companies Act or applicable stock exchange rules, an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company.
 Approval of certain actions will require a special resolution under Cayman Islands law, being the affirmative vote of at least two-thirds of our ordinary shares that are voted, and pursuant to our amended and restated memorandum and articles of association; such actions include amending our amended and restated memorandum and articles of association with another company.
 Our board of directors is divided into three classes, each of which will generally serve for a term of three years with only one class of directors being appointed in each year.
-There is no cumulative voting with respect to the appointment of directors, with the result that the holders of more than 50% of the shares voted for the appointment of directors can appoint all of the directors.
-Our shareholders are entitled to receive ratable dividends when, as and if declared by the board of directors out of funds legally available therefor.
-Prior to our initial business combination, only holders of our founder shares will have the right to vote on the appointment of directors.
+There is no cumulative voting with respect to the appointment of directors, with the result that the holders of more than 50% of the shares voted of the appointment of functors.
+Cour shareholders are entitled to receive ratable dividends when, as and if declared by the board of directors out of funds legally available therefor.
+Prior to our initial business combination, holders of a majority of the vote on the appointment of directors.
 Holders of our public shares will not be entitled to vote on the appointment of directors during such time.
-In addition, prior to the completion of an initial business combination, holders of a majority of our founder shares may remove a member of the board of directors for any reason.
+In addition, prior to the completion of an initial business combination, holders of a majority of our founder shares will have the right to vote on the appointment of an initial business combination, holders of a majority of our founder shares will have the right of vote